 Wasps are capable of stinging multiple times at once, which can be extremely painful or even fatal to individuals with severe allergies.
 That’s why it’s important to have a wasp safety plan in place if you or any of your coworkers are stung.
 If you encounter a swarm while working, try to avoid the insects and contact an expert right away.

 Should you or a coworker get stung, safety is your first priority.
 Once you are away from the threat of being stung again, assess the damage.
 If you experience an allergic reaction or are otherwise concerned about the sting, call 911 and seek immediate medical attention.
 Signs of an allergic reaction include:

 - Hives or swelling outside of the sting

 Get Wasp Control Services

 If you encounter stinging insects on a job site, don’t try to handle the pests yourself.
 A swarm can be dangerous to you and your coworkers, so it is best to contact an experienced wasp control specialist to have the insects removed quickly and safely.
 For reliable wasp removal services, you can count on the experts at United Pest Solutions!
-We have proudly served the greater Seattle metropolitan area for nearly 60 years, and we are committed to providing quality solutions that you can depend on.
+We have proudly served the greater Bellevue metropolitan area for nearly 60 years, and we are committed to providing quality solutions that you can depend on.
 Give us a call today to get fast and effective results!